yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 </blockquote>

 ![Redmond - 2017](https://github.com/yueguoguo/yueguoguo.github.io/raw/master/images/redmond_hq.JPG)
 <font size="1">This is the first time I went to Microsoft Redmond campus.
 It was in the spring of 2017, which was my second year at Microsoft.
 I was astonished by the view and working environment of Redmond campus.
-What I will always recommend is [In.gredients](https://dining.azurewebsites.net/34/) where you can have cheap but Michelin-quality food.</font>
+What I will always recommend is <a href="https://dining.azurewebsites.net/34/">In.gredients</a> where you can have cheap but Michelin-quality food.</font>

 ## How the story began